 Smelling bad is considered impolite so don’t go more than a day without taking a shower.
 Whatever the reason – the heat, last night’s booze fest, or the garlic and cumin in Thai cuisine – chances are you’ll have a funk going on.
 Don’t ignore it.
 Go buy deodorant in any of the thousands of 7-Elevens.

 Classy and Comfortable is the Way to Go

 If you lean towards the modest, classier outfits and clothing made of airy and quick-wicking materials, you can dress appropriately and comfortably.
 After all, what to wear in Thailand is probably the most important bit of information you’ll want to know as you’re packing your suitcase for your upcoming trip.

 Disclosure: This post contains some affiliate links.
-There’s no extra cost if you click one but in doing so it compensates us for our time researching and sharing great finds to readers like you.
+There’s no extra cost if you click one but in doing so it compensates us for our time researching and sharing great finds with readers like you.
 Thanks!